-Platine Verdier - more than 25 years and still going strong...
+Platine Verdier - since 1979 and still going strong.

 cannot have escaped anyone's attention that awareness of analogue music

-reproduction has been growing these last few years.
+reproduction has been constantly growing these last few years.
 If you have been

 visiting hi-fi shows recently, in Germany and elsewhere, you will have

-seen a bewildering spectrum of record players from a diversity of
+seen a bewildering spectrum of record players from a variety of

-brands, chrome-plated high tech alongside refurbished classics from
+different brands, chrome-plated high tech concepts alongside refurbished classics from

 EMT, Thorens and Garrard.